MatthiasQuintern/bUwUma/README.md

 **Return Value**:
 Empty string

 You can make the value of `varname` dependant on the value of another variable `othervar` by using a dictionary-like syntax described above.
 In this case, `varname` will take the first value from the dictionary that matches tha value of `othervar`.
 `*` always everything and can be used as fallback.
 General wildcards like `a*` to match everything that starts with a are not supported.
 Instead of commas `,` you can also use semicolons `;` as separators, but this must be consistend within the map.

+### return
+Same as `set`, but it returns the value of the variable that is being set.
+This is meant to use with maps, when you need a variable from a map you can 'inline' it with `return`

 ### default
 Same as `set`, but it sets the variable's value only if it has no value yet.